How sport can help your psyche

 Exercise releases happiness hormones including endorphin, dopamine, and serotonin, as well as cannabinoids, which can lift your mood and give you a natural high.
 If you’ve ever hit the gym despite feeling demotivated, you probably know how great you feel afterwards.
 Finding the motivation isn’t always easy, but it makes you even prouder once you do.
 Sport is playing an increasingly important role in the treatment of depression and can be a useful complement to therapy.

 It doesn’t matter what kind of sport you prefer – all of it promotes mental health.
-Functional training at partners such as Parkletics or Bloomergym really works up a sweat, while yoga with partners such as The Studio or Damn Good Yoga focuses on recentering.
-Schwebebad or Salzhuus are great places to relax.
+Functional training at partners such as Parkletix or Bloomergym really works up a sweat, while yoga with partners such as Damn Good Yoga focuses on recentering.
+Schwebebad is a great place to relax.

 Your workout against stress